eclypse-tms/PanelView/README.md

 let panelView = PanelView()
 panelView.configuration = config
 ```

 *Note: Central panel cannot be sized and always takes up the available space after other panels are laid out.*

 ## Orientation
 Panels can be laid out horizontally or vertically.
-By default panels are laid out horizontally/side-by-side like UISplitViewController.
+By default panels are laid out horizontally (side-by-side) as in UISplitViewController.
 If you want to change this behavior, set the orientation to vertical in `PanelViewConfiguration`.
 ```
-// initiates a configuration object with default settings var config = PanelViewConfiguration() config.orientation = .horizontal
+// Set the initial orientation of the PanelView var config = PanelViewConfiguration() config.orientation = .horizontal

 let panelView = PanelView()
 panelView.configuration = config
 ```

 You can also change the orientation of the PanelView after it is displayed: